What AI actually does well

 The practical answer for your business

-Don't use AI as a substitute for a specialist when the site is a critical revenue channel.
-A WooCommerce store processing real transactions, an LMS with paid course enrolments, a lead-generation landing page for a B2B service — these are systems where the difference between good and poor technical execution is measured in revenue.
-The cost of an underperforming site far exceeds the cost of getting a specialist involved.
+Do not substitute a specialist for an AI when the site is a critical revenue engine.
+A high-volume WooCommerce store or a professional LMS are systems where the difference between "functional" and "optimized" is measured in thousands of shekels.
+The cost of an underperforming site far exceeds the investment in specialist engineering.

-The test: if your website going offline for 24 hours, or your checkout conversion dropping 15%, would materially affect your business — the site is infrastructure, not a brochure.
-Infrastructure needs engineering judgment, not just pattern generation.
+The test: If your site going offline for 12 hours would materially damage your revenue or reputation, it is infrastructure, not a brochure.
+Infrastructure requires engineering judgment, not just pattern generation.

 Want to know what judgment calls your site actually needs?